-I have my own solo material online under the name "Hybrid Rose", my latest single title "Heaven Spills" has reached over 150k views on YouTube.
+I have my own solo material online under the name "Hybrid Rose", my single title "Heaven Spills" has reached over 275k views on YouTube.
 My previous single titled "Solitude" spent 3 weeks at #1 on all student radio networks around New Zealand and reached #14 on the New Zealand Alternative Music Charts.

 I produce and create a range of retro-influenced electronic music - from vaporwave-esque electronic music to video game inspired chiptune tracks.
 No matter what I'm doing, there's always a nostalgic feeling behind it.
 Sonically I have enough experience to work with a lot of different styles with influences of Trap, Old School Hip/Hop, Bubblegum Pop, Industrial, Electroclash, Psychedelic Rock, Psychedelic Pop and World.

 A lot of my songs are instrumental, but I am experienced with vocals through collaborations and working with different types of pop vocalists like Fanfickk (electropop), Emily Riordan (acoustic pop) and Jahleel (avant garde pop).

 “Holographic Dreams makes you feel like you’ve just started playing a VR game, surrounded by a happy, pop-tastic soundtrack.
 Right from the start, Hybrid Rose delves into her love of electronic soundscapes and cascading synths.” - Lara Smetannikov (HappyMag)